libseccomp-rs/libseccomp-rs/README.md

 // add_rule adds a single rule for an unconditional or conditional action on a syscall. ctx.add_rule(ScmpAction::ActErrno(111), syscall, None).unwrap();

-// load loads a filter context into the kernel. ctx.load().unwrap();
+// load loads the filter context into the kernel. ctx.load().unwrap();

 // The getuid fails by the seccomp rule.